 - Are there any other possible harms, including to the agency or organisation that suffered the breach?
-For example: - the loss of public trust in the Law Society; - reputational damage; - loss of assets (e.g. stolen computers or storage devices); - o financial exposure (e.g. if bank account details are compromised); - regulatory penalties (e.g. for breaches of the Privacy Act); - extortion; - o legal liability; and - breach of secrecy provisions in any applicable legislation.
+For example: - the loss of public trust in the Law Society; - o reputational damage; - o loss of assets (e.g. stolen computers or storage devices); - o financial exposure (e.g. if bank account details are compromised); - o regulatory penalties (e.g. for breaches of the Privacy Act); - extortion: - o legal liability: and - o breach of secrecy provisions in any applicable legislation.